-Large databases are a key ingredient of today’s digital-centric world - most businesses, organisations, applications and software rely on them every second of the day to keep running smoothly.
+Large databases are a key ingredient of today’s online world - most businesses, organisations, applications and software rely on them every second of the day to keep running smoothly.

 But maintaining stability and smooth performance across a large and ever-growing set of databases isn’t simple, and that’s why many IT teams and DBAs rely on monitoring and management tools to identify and solve issues quickly.

 Monitoring and management tools give you the means to spot anomalies, to track server performance, and to make performance optimisation tweaks.
 But to solve problems and to develop strategies to improve system performance, you need to know what you’re looking for, and understand how to use the tools at your disposal.